Regional variation: United States

-A more straightforward equivalent to a regional variation in North American broadcasting is a semi-satellite—a co-owned rebroadcaster of a television station that is used to extend its range into a different portion of a market (typically if the main signal is not strong enough to reach it), or a different one entirely, but has more variation in programming than a straight rebroadcaster.
+A more straightforward equivalent to a regional variation in North American broadcasting is a semi-satellite—a co-owned rebroadcaster of a television station used to extend its range into a different portion of a market (if the main signal is not strong enough to reach it), or a different one entirely with more variation in programming than a straight rebroadcaster.
 Semi-satellites typically share the majority of their programming with a parent station (which may vary to account for syndication rights), but carry a different on-air brand, and local advertising specific to the region.
-Some semi-satellites have dedicated news bureaus, and may opt out from the parent's station's newscasts to carry either local news segments, or dedicated local newscasts in selected time slots.
+Some semi-satellites have dedicated news bureaus, and may opt out from the parent's station's newscasts to carry either local news segments or dedicated local newscasts in selected time slots.